opendatacube/datacube-ows/docs/database.rst

 Creating or updating an OWS schema is performed with following options to ``datacube-ows-update``.

-Note that the options in this schema requires database superuser privileges.
+Note that the options in this section requires database superuser/admin privileges.

 ===================================
 Creating or Updating the OWS Schema